Deitmar-Phillotts/WEB-PGM-DB/README.md

 # WEB-PGM-DB
 GIT Hub novice in Web, Pgm, & Db Foundation (2025SP.CTI.110.0003) @ Wake Tech Comm College.

 Hello Class , my name is Deitmar.
 I'm new in NC, Wake Forest area and three years in USA.
-I'm past forty , but being in a new coutry I think it is important I remake myself.
+I'm past forty , but being in a new country I think it is important I remake myself.
 Learning is an ongoing process so we should always embrace it.
 Never be afraid of new things, never be afraid to grow.

 Learning a new skill is importamt, especially in a ever changing world.
 Where society keeps on evolving.
 So pay attention to your lecturers and put in effort in all you do.